 If you haven’t had any personal recommendations, the second best thing you can do is an online search for architects in your area.
 There are plenty of places to search, including the American Institute of Architects.

 When you are creating your list of suitable architects, think about what you want.

 Most architects have online bio’s which will include information about their previous work; you will most likely be able to draw information about the type of architect they are too.

 Do you have a solid idea of what you want?
-You’ll need an architect who has a great eye of details.
+You’ll need an architect who has a great eye for details.
 Or, do you want to stick to your budget?
 You’ll need an architect who is good at managing costs.

 Steve May from D.A.R.T Design recommends:

-When looking for an architect for your particular project you want to look for someone who has experience with projects of the same scope, and possibly an architect that has the same vision or style of building that you desire.
+When looking for an architect for a particular project you want to look for someone who has experience with projects of the same scope, and possibly an architect that has the same vision or style of building that you desire.